Assessments & Results

 Key Stage 4 and 5 Test Results and Accreditation

-No pupils gained any GCSE qualifications in 2019 but all students gained one or more AQA units award in Life Skills, Arts or Core subject areas.
+No pupils gained any GCSE qualifications in 2023 but most students gained one or more AQA units award in Life Skills, Arts or Core subject areas or ASDAN awards in Transition.
+Four students gained Entry Level qualifications between L1 and Level 3 in English and Maths.

 The document below shows the range of courses currently on offer.